 I need to lift the security freeze for 24 hours to buy a car.
 How do I do that?

-If your credit file is frozen and you need to apply for credit, you can lift the freeze at Experian's Freeze Center.
-Simply select "Remove or lift a security freeze" and follow the instructions.
+If your Experian credit file is frozen and you need to apply for credit, you can lift the freeze at Experian's Freeze Center.
+Simply create an Experian account to log in to your Experian membership and untoggle your freeze.

-You can specify how long you want the freeze to be lifted — a day, week, or more.
-Temporarily lifting the freeze will allow you to apply with multiple lenders in order to get the best rate, as long as the applications are processed within the time frame you specified.
+You can specify how long you want the security freeze to be lifted—a day, week or more.
+Temporarily lifting a security freeze will allow you to apply with multiple lenders in order to get their best possible rate, as long as the applications are processed within the time frame you specified.

 Permanently Removing Your Freeze

-If you no longer wish to have a security freeze on your credit file, you can also request permanent removal online at Experian's Freeze Center.
+If you no longer wish to have a security freeze on your Experian credit file, you can simply toggle your freeze off in your Experian account.
 You may also request removal by phone or by mail.

 If you submit your request in writing, be sure to include the following information: